 People refer to the Quest 2 as a VR headset.
 In reality, though, it’s a self-contained computer that runs on an Android operating system, similar to an Android phone.
 Like smartphones and computers, smart consumers will get an extended warranty to ensure affordable, high-quality repairs in case of damage or wear.

-Find the best Meta (Oculus) Quest 2 extended warranty at Upsie, along with their protection plan for other kinds of gaming consoles.
+Meta (Oculus) Quest 2 extended warranty at Upsie, along with their protection plan for other kinds of gaming consoles.
 For the most competitive price in the warranty industry, Upsie offers a choice of two- and three-year warranties.
 They give customers up to 60 days to protect their gaming device after purchasing it.

 With 24-7 claims, a choice of certified local or mail-in repair technicians, and robust protection, Upsie keeps owning an Quest 2 stress-free and fun.
 Besides Meta VR headsets, Upsie also offers protection plans for various gaming devices, PCs, smartphones, and more.